rosemaryafrasor-pixel/Flimax-Cinemas-Data-Analysis-Dashboard/README.md

 -	The most popular showtimes were the Evenings while the highest ticket category was the ‘Regular’ ticket

 ## Conclusion/Recommendation
-Students ticket category recorded the least percentage of ticket sold; therefore, management can find out the movies which lots of students will be interested in and also give much discounts on students tickets where necessary
+Students ticket category recorded the least percentage of ticket sold; therefore, management can find out the movies which lots of students will be interested in and also give much discounts on students tickets where necessary.

 Staff working at the New York Cinema should be duly recognised and rewarded to serve as a motivation.